rsbrennan-NOAA/misc_resources/popgen_pipelines.md

     - grenepipe may offer more flexibility, can choose what method at many steps: trimming, mapping, BaseRecalibrator;
     - snpArcher uses bwamem and GATK best practices and scatter-by-intervals approach (but can choose bcftools, and others).
 Also some filtering options.
 - Low coverage data:
+    - For lcWGS data intended for ANGSD, BAMs should be overlap-clipped (definitely) and indel-realigned (preferred).
     - PopGLen is a good choice for lcWGS or historical DNA bc very flexible filtering and  ANGSD-ready output.
     - mega-non-model-wgs-snakeflow should work well to get angsd ready bams
     - WGSfqs-to-genolikelihoods gets angsd ready bams, but no indel realignment.
 Can use -baq 1 flag to to deal with indel problems [see here](https://doi.org/10.1093/bioinformatics/btr076)